VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 Finally it calls the `.setup()` of each language server.

-The code is a little bit like this.
+If you were to do it all by yourself, the code would look like this.

 ```lua
 local lspconfig = require('lspconfig')